DPP v Lennon

-DPP v Lennon is the first reported criminal case in the U.K. concerning so-called "denial of service" (DoS) attacks.
+DPP v Lennon is the first reported criminal case in the United Kingdom concerning denial-of-service (DoS) attacks.
 The appeal court found that DoS attacks constituted an offence of unauthorised modification under s.
 3 of the Computer Misuse Act 1990 (CMA) and thus clarified the law regarding DoS.

 Facts

 Lennon, a 16-year-old teenager, was employed by Domestic & General Group PLC (D&G) for three months until he was dismissed in December 2003.
 In January 2004, Lennon downloaded from the Internet a mail bombing program, the Avalanche v3.6, and used it to bombard D&G with emails.
 Email bombing is the action whereby a program deliberately sends large numbers of emails to a particular email address within a business and is an example of a DoS attack whereby multiple requests are made with objective to slow down or disable a network.

 The Avalanche was set to "mail until it stopped".
 The emails also spoofed the name of Betty Rhodes, D&G's human resources manager, therefore they appeared to originate from Rhodes, rather than from Lennon.
 During the weekend, it was estimated that almost 5 million emails had been received by the group servers, with the last one sent to Ms Rhodes stating "it won’t stop".
 This consequently overwhelmed D&G's servers and brought them down along with the corporate website.
 The Metropolitan Police Service's Computer Crime Unit traced the attack to an address in the West Midlands.
 Lennon was arrested, interviewed and sent for trial at Wimbledon Youth Court.